Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: Conclusion

 We discussed the first simulation results, using a proton with a primary energy of $E_p = 10^{17}$~eV, a zenith angle $\theta = 0^{\circ}$ and an azimuth angle $\phi = 0^{\circ}$.
 The fluence footprint of the in-air emission is marked by the typical bean-shaped pattern arising from the interference between geomagnetic and Askaryan emission, while the in-ice emission fluence footprint shows a symmetric Cherenkov ring associated to Askaryan emission.
 The combination of both gives a unique footprint showing the bean-shaped pattern from the in-air emission enclosed by the Cherenkov ring from the in-ice emission.
 We also showed the electric field as a function of time for different polarizations and antenna positions along two different axes, and discussed general features characterizing the in-air and in-ice components.
-We compared the in-ice radio emission to the result obtained without ray tracing, applied an 8th order digital Butterworth band-pass filter to study the frequency dependence of the emission, and studied the dependence of the different components of the radio emission on the energy of the primary particle.
+We compared the in-ice radio emission to the result obtained without ray tracing, applied an 8th order digital Butterworth bandpass filter to study the frequency dependence of the emission, and studied the dependence of the different components of the radio emission on the energy of the primary particle.
 Finally we discussed the typical double pulse signature of the time traces, arising due to the different arrival times of the in-air and in-ice emission.
 We showed that in general the in-air emission arrives before the in-ice emission, and that the time difference between both pulses shows a clear relation with distance between receiver and shower axis, as well as receiver depth.

 FAERIE combines the CORSIKA 7.7500 and the GEANT4 simulation toolkit for a full Monte-Carlo simulation of the radio emission from cosmic-ray particle cascades, taking into account the propagation and emission in both air and ice.
-The code is available on request.
 In the future it will be possible to simulate similar cross-media scenarios in one joint step within CORSIKA~8~\cite{CORSIKA8_1, CORSIKA8_2}.